 The 100% owned North Birch Gold Project comprises approximately 3,850 hectares and lies in the northwestern corner of the Birch-Uchi Greenstone Belt in the Red Lake Mining Division of northwestern Ontario, roughly 110 kilometers northeast of the town of Red Lake.
 It is presently accessible by air only, but road access is improving as logging roads and an all-weather road to the Springpole Gold Project, 12 kilometers to the southeast, are pushing farther north.
 In the summer, float planes are available from Red Lake, Sioux Lookout and Ear Falls.
 In the winter, fixed wing aircraft equipped with skis for landing on the frozen lakes are available in Red Lake and Sioux Lookout.
-Helicopters are also available year-round from Pickle Lake and Kenora.
+Helicopters are also available year-round from Red Lake and Kenora.

 The Birch-Uchi Belt is considered to have similar geology to the Red Lake Belt but has seen less exploration and is about three times larger.
 The North Birch Project covers a geological setting identified from airborne magnetic surveys (Ontario Geological Survey and AurCrest Gold) and interpreted as being a favourable environment for gold mineralization.
 Specifically, the Property covers an intensely folded and sheared iron formation that is similar in appearance to the one hosting Newmont Goldcorp’s Musselwhite Mine (past production, reserves and resources exceed 8 million ounces Au), some 190 kilometers to the northeast.
 In addition, the stratigraphy underlying the bulk of both properties is interpreted as Cycle I volcanics, which are thought by some workers to be equivalent to the Balmer Assemblage, host of the prolific Campbell/Red Lake gold orebody (more than 20 million ounces gold in past production and reserves) in the adjacent Red Lake Greenstone Belt.